jofaval/talks-about/BIOGRAPHY.md

-I am a person with a lot of curiosity, I like to read (romance and essays mostly), I enjoy walking around to clear my head and enjoy I enjoy walking to clear my mind and I enjoy deep conversations with my friends.
+I am a person with a lot of curiosity, I like to read (romance and essays mostly), I enjoy walking around to clear my mind and I enjoy deep conversations with my friends.